 Full-time faculty may check out books until the end of the current semester.
 Part-time faculty may borrow books for one month.
 You can use E-ZBorrow to request books directly from 50 other academic libraries.

-To check out books you'll need a valid USciences ID card, which you may request from Auxiliary Services, Kline Hall, Room 1 between 9:00 am and 4:00 pm, x8563.
+To check out books you'll need a valid USciences ID card.
 If you wish to borrow Library materials before you receive your ID card, we will create a temporary Library registration for you that will be good for one month.
 Just bring any photo-ID to the Circulation Desk.
+For questions, or to renew materials, please call Circulation at 215 596-8960.

 A good library collection results from the collaboration of the library faculty and faculty in each department.
 To foster a close relationship, a librarian has been appointed to serve as a liaison to each department.
 While the departmental liaison is responsible for final selection, your input is essential.
 Please use the Book Request Form; it will go automatically to your liaison.
 For the full list of departmental liaisons, please go to our Liaisons page.